teslamotors/fleet-telemetry/README.md

 ### Setup steps

-1. Create a third-party application on [developer.tesla.com](https://developer.tesla.com).
+1. Create a developer application via [developer.tesla.com](https://developer.tesla.com).
    - In the "Client Details" step, it is recommended to select "Authorization Code and Machine-to-Machine" for most use cases.
 "Machine-to-Machine" (M2M) should only be selected for business accounts that own vehicles.
 2. Generate an EC private key using the secp256r1 curve (prime256v1).
    - `openssl ecparam -name prime256v1 -genkey -noout -out private-key.pem`
 3. Derive its public key.
    - `openssl ec -in private-key.pem -pubout -out public-key.pem`
-4. Host this public key at: `https://your-domain.com/.well-known/appspecific/com.tesla.3p.public-key.pem`.
+4. Host this public key at: `https://*application-domain.com*/.well-known/appspecific/com.tesla.3p.public-key.pem`.
-5. Generate a Certificate Signing Request (CSR).
-   - `openssl req -out your-domain.com.csr -key private-key.pem -subj /CN=your-domain.com/ -new`
-6. Ensure the generated CSR passes [check_csr.sh](https://github.com/teslamotors/fleet-telemetry/blob/main/tools/check_csr.sh).
-   - `./check_csr.sh your-domain.com.csr`
-7. Generate a Partner Authentication Token. ([docs](https://developer.tesla.com/docs/fleet-api/authentication/partner-tokens))
+5. Generate a Partner Authentication Token. ([docs](https://developer.tesla.com/docs/fleet-api/authentication/partner-tokens))
-8. Register your application with Fleet API by sending `domain` and `csr` to the [register](https://developer.tesla.com/docs/fleet-api/endpoints/partner-endpoints#register) endpoint.
-Use the partner authentication token generated in step 7 as a Bearer token.
+6. Register the application with Fleet API via the [register](https://developer.tesla.com/docs/fleet-api/endpoints/partner-endpoints#register) endpoint.
-9. Wait for Tesla to process your CSR.
-This may take up to two weeks.
-Once complete, you will receive an email from Tesla.
-The generated certificate will not be sent back to you; it is attached to your account on the backend and is used internally when configuring a vehicle to stream data.
-10. Configure your fleet-telemetry server.
+7. Configure a fleet-telemetry server.
 Full details are described in [install steps](#install-steps).
-11. Validate server configuration using [check_server_cert.sh](https://github.com/teslamotors/fleet-telemetry/blob/main/tools/check_server_cert.sh).
+8. Validate the server configuration using [check_server_cert.sh](https://github.com/teslamotors/fleet-telemetry/blob/main/tools/check_server_cert.sh).
-    - From your local computer, create `validate_server.json` with the following fields:
+    - From a local computer, create `validate_server.json` with the following fields:
-      - `hostname`: the hostname your fleet-telemetry server is available on.
+      - `hostname`: The hostname the fleet-telemetry server.
-      - `port`: the port your fleet-telemetry server is available on.
-Defaults to 443.
+      - `port`: The port the fleet-telemetry server -- Default 443.
-      - `ca`: the full certificate chain used to generate the server's TLS cert/key.
+      - `ca`: The full certificate chain used to generate the server's TLS certificate.
-    - `./check_server_cert.sh validate_server.json`
+    - Run `./check_server_cert.sh validate_server.json`
-12. Ensure your virtual key has been added to the vehicle you intend to configure.
-To add your virtual key to the vehicle, redirect the owner to https://tesla.com/_ak/your-domain.com.
-If using authorization code flow, the owner of the vehicle must have [authorized your application](https://developer.tesla.com/docs/fleet-api/authentication/third-party-tokens) with `vehicle_device_data` scope before they are able to add your key.
-13. Send your configuration to a vehicle.
-Using a third-party token, send a [fleet_telemetry_config](https://developer.tesla.com/docs/fleet-api/endpoints/vehicle-endpoints#fleet-telemetry-config-create) request.
+9. Ensure the application's virtual key has been added to the vehicle(s).
+See documentation here: https://developer.tesla.com/docs/fleet-api/endpoints/vehicle-commands#key-pairing.
+10. Configure and run the [vehicle-command proxy](https://github.com/teslamotors/vehicle-command#installation-and-configuration) with the application private key.
+11. Configure vehicle(s) with the [fleet_telemetry_config](https://developer.tesla.com/docs/fleet-api/endpoints/vehicle-endpoints#fleet-telemetry-config-create) endpoint.
-14. Wait for `synced` to be true when getting [fleet_telemetry_config](https://developer.tesla.com/docs/fleet-api/endpoints/vehicle-endpoints#fleet-telemetry-config-get).
+12. Wait for `synced` to be true when getting [fleet_telemetry_config](https://developer.tesla.com/docs/fleet-api/endpoints/vehicle-endpoints#fleet-telemetry-config-get).
-15. At this point, the vehicle should be streaming data to your fleet-telemetry server.
-If you are not seeing messages come through, call [fleet_telemetry_errors](https://developer.tesla.com/docs/fleet-api/endpoints/partner-endpoints#fleet-telemetry-errors).
-    - If fleet_telemetry_errors is not yielding any results, please reach out to [fleetapisupport@tesla.com](mailto:fleetapisupport@tesla.com).
-Include your client ID and the VIN you are trying to setup.
+13. Vehicles will connect and stream data directly to the hosted fleet-telemetry server.
+To diagnose connection or streaming problems use the [fleet_telemetry_errors](https://developer.tesla.com/docs/fleet-api/endpoints/partner-endpoints#fleet-telemetry-errors) endpoint.

 ### Install on Kubernetes with Helm Chart (recommended)
 For ease of installation and operation, run Fleet Telemetry on Kubernetes or a similar environment.
 Helm Charts help define, install, and upgrade applications on Kubernetes.
 A reference helm chart is available [here](https://github.com/teslamotors/helm-charts/blob/main/charts/fleet-telemetry/README.md).